zay448345045/cursed-pixel-dungeon-lgc/README.md

 # Cursed Pixel Dungeon (Legacy)

 Important: This repository is now deprecated!
+Here is the new version: https://github.com/Smujb/cursed-pixel-dungeon

 This is the old repository for Cursed Pixel Dungeon.
 I will put the link here for the new one when I get it.
 The new version will be based off another mod of mine, Yet Another Shattered Dungeon/YASD.